Basis-Theory/basistheory-integration-guides/collections/guides/use/collect-cards-with-proxies.md

   }
   ```
 - We will tokenize the credit card number
-- We will forward the request with the new tokenized card to `https://api.acme.com/payment`
+- We will forward the request with the new tokenized card to `https://httpbin.org/post` (this can be replaced by your API)
-- Once `https://api.acme.com/payment` responds, this response will become the response to our partner’s original call.
+- Once `https://httpbin.org/post` responds, this response will become the response to our partner’s original call.

 ### Table of contents
 {: .no_toc .text-delta }